OfficielSalah/todo-app/README.md

 # Features :

+- More Documentation.
 - Authentification .
 - Save Accounts .
 - Edit Notes .
-- Slide Notes .
+- Drag Note From Section To Other .
-- Set Up Deadline And Use Emails Or Messages.
+- Set Up Deadline And Use Emails Or Messages or Both.